K1llByte/read2be/backend/README.md

 # Read2Be Backend

-The backend of the app, made with nodejs, expressjs and mongodb
+The backend of the book tracking platform.

+Software requirements:
+- nodejs
+- npm
+- mongodb

+## Running

 ```sh
 # Install all needed packages